 The Order of Patrons of Husbandry, informally known as the Grange, is a fraternal organization with a rich history and a highly visible community presence in the United States.
-(For historical information, see Birthplace of an American Treasure)

 The organization is a perfect example of a grass-roots, bottom-up group.
 The backbone of the Grange is the more than 3,000 local “subordinate” Granges which are located in more than 30 states.
 These Granges offer a wide range of locally-oriented programs and activities for children, youth and adults.
 Each holds regular meetings where issues of community concern are often discussed.
 There are social events, contests and community service projects sponsored by the Granges.